 Is there a risk of severe reactions at the injection site with VIVITROL?

 Yes.
 One serious side effect of VIVITROL is severe reactions at the site of the injection, including tissue death.
 Some injection site reactions have required surgery.
+VIVITROL must be injected by a healthcare provider.
 Call your healthcare provider right away if you notice any of the following at your injection site:

 - Intense pain